Are you living your truth?

 And it doesn’t mean you aren’t good enough.

-It simply means that you may need to tweak where you’re going, and how you’re doing things.
+It simply means that you need to turn your world upside down and re-do everything.

-You see, I recently came across a book called Live Your Truth by Kamal Ravikant.
+You see, I recently came across a book called Live Your Truth by Kamal Ravikant (amazon affiliate link).

 1. Work on Yourself

 We don’t stumble accidentally into an amazing life.
 It takes decision, a commitment to consistently work on ourselves.